unxmaal/booterizer/README.md

   msg: Failed to find handler for "/vagrant/irix/6.5.30/Overlay/disc1/disc1.tar.gz".
 Make sure the required command to extract the file is installed.
 Command "/bin/tar" could not handle archive.
 Command "unzip" not found.
 ```

-the file didn't download fully. vagrant ssh into the host, move into that directory and delete the tar file.
-Then use the vagrant provision command to pull that tarball again and re-extract.
+The file didn't download fully. `vagrant ssh` into the host, move into that directory and delete the tar file.
+Then use the `vagrant provision` command to pull that tarball again and re-extract.

 * Example